Priyankapopuri08/PoPETs-Understanding-Privacy-Practices/ARTIFACT-EVALUATION.md

 With permission from the participants, interviews and audio recordings were collected, transcribed, and fully de-identified (removing names, phone numbers).

 ## Environment
-Each transcript is stored as a .txt file, which can be easily opened by any text-editing or word-processing application.
-The overall size of the dataset is about 330KB.
+Each transcript is stored as .json file, which can be easily opened by any text-editing or word-processing application such as Notepadd++, Notepad.
+The overall size of the dataset is about 300KB.

 ### Accessibility (All badges)
-You can access the dataset by using the following persistent GitHub link: [https://github.com/Priyankapopuri08/PoPETs-Understanding-Privacy-Practices/tree/main/interviews_1]
+You can access the dataset by using the following persistent GitHub link: [https://github.com/Priyankapopuri08/PoPETs-Understanding-Privacy-Practices/tree/main/interviews_json]

 To clone the repository and navigate into the project folder, run the following commands: